flashjpr/docker-101/useful-commands-and-definitions.md

 ** A container is just a single read/write layer on top of imagee **

+### Image Tagging & Push to Docker Hub

+docker image ls
+docker image tag --help

+** Default tag is latest if not specified  ** # <user>/<repo>/<tag>
+Official Repos: live at the 'root namespace' of the registry, so they don't need account name in front of <repo>
+** Tag: a pointer to a specific image commit **
+	* 'latest' tag is just the default tag, but the image owners should assign it to the newest stable version

+docker image tag nginx flashjpr/nginx # add a new tag to an existing image

+* Uploading an image to docker hub docker --help # will find a login command docker login  # add docker hub credentials docker login <server> # defaults to logging in Hub, but specific svr can be specified docker image push flashjpr/nginx # push to hub

 ## Docker Hub
 * hub.docker.com # the apt package system for containers